WaiverPathWaiverPath

 Indiana Medicaid waiver checklist

 This checklist helps Indiana families organize the FSW/CIH application through the BDS Gateway portal and AAA intake for Health & Wellness or PathWays for Aging.
 It is an organizer, not an eligibility decision.
+Confirm every requirement with BDS or your case manager.

 Step 1